-your ap peal further. ☐ There are thrappeal). ree additional levels in the appeals process after Level 2 (for a total of five levels of • go on to a Level 3 appeal the details on how to do this are in the written notice your Level 2 appeal decision. appeal is handled by an Administrative Law Judge or attorney adjudicator.
-Section oter tells more about Levels 3, 4, and 5 of the appeals process.
-Section 7 How to ask us to cover a longer inpatient hospital stay if you think the doctor is discharging you too soon • mitted to a hospital, you have the right to get all of your covered hospital services by to diagnose and treat your illness or injury. • • red hospital stay, your doctor and the hospital staff will be working with you to ay when you will leave the hospital.
-They will help arrange for care you may need ☐ The day you leave the hospital is called your "discharge date." \square When your d ischarge date is decided, your doctor or the hospital staff will tell you. • • ou are being asked to leave the hospital too soon, you can ask for a longer and your request will be considered.
+□When your discharge date is decided, your doctor or the hospital staff will tell you. □If you think you are being asked to leave the hospital too soon, you can ask for a longer hospit stay and your request will be considered.
 Section 7.1 During your inpatient hospital stay, you will get a written notice from Medicare that tells about your rights Important Messa this notice.
-If you nurse), ask any h of being admitted to the hospital, you will be given a written notice called An age from Medicare about Your Rights.
+If you nurse), ask any h of being admitted to the hospital, you will be given a written notice called An age from Medicare about Your Rights .
 Everyone with Medicare gets a copy of do not get the notice from someone at the hospital (for example, a caseworker or ospital employee for it.
 If you need help, please call Customer Service or 1-800-0-633-4227), 24 hours a day, 7 days a week (TTY 1-877-486-2048).
-1. Read this no otice carefully and ask questions if you don't understand it.
+1. Read this no tice carefully and ask questions if you don't understand it.
 It tells you: ordered by to receive Medicare-covered services during and after your hospital stay, as your doctor.
-This includes the right to know what these services are, who will pay and where you can get them. ☐ Your right to be involved in any decisions about your hospital stay. \square Where to r eport any concerns you have about the quality of your hospital care. ☐ Your right to request an immediate review of the decision to discharge you if you think you are being discharged from the hospital too soon.
-This is a formal, legal way to ask for a delay in your discharge date so that we will cover your hospital care for a longer time.
+This includes the right to know what these services are, who will pay nd where you can get them. ☐ Your right t to be involved in any decisions about your hospital stay. ☐ Where to re eport any concerns you have about the quality of your hospital care. are being o to request an immediate review of the decision to discharge you if you think you discharged from the hospital too soon.
+This is a formal, legal way to ask for a delay charge date so that we will cover your hospital care for a longer time.
+2. You will be a your rights. sked to sign the written notice to show that you received it and understand ☐ You or som neone who is acting on your behalf will be asked to sign the notice. notice doe e notice shows only that you have received the information about your rights.
+The s not give your discharge date.
+Signing the notice does not mean you are n a discharge date. opy of the notice handy so you will have the information about making an appeal a concern about quality of care) if you need it. the notice more than two days before your discharge date, you will get another e you are scheduled to be discharged.
+MEDICARE 1-877-486-2 a copy of this notice in advance, you can call Customer Service or 1-800 E (1-800-633-4227), 24 hours a day, 7 days a week.
+TTY users should call 2048.
+You can also see the notice online at www.cms.gov/Medicare/Medicare-formation/BNI/HospitalDischargeAppealNotices.html.
+Section 7.2 Step-by-step: How to make a Level 1 appeal to change your hospital discharge date

-your rights. ked to sign the written notice to show that you received it and understand ☐ You or some one who is acting on your behalf will be asked to sign the notice. notice does notice shows only that you have received the information about your rights.
-The not give your discharge date.
-Signing the notice does not mean you are a discharge date. by of the notice handy so you will have the information about making an appeal concern about quality of care) if you need it. , , e notice more than two days before your discharge date, you will get another you are scheduled to be discharged.
-MEDICARE (1-877-486-20 copy of this notice in advance, you can call Customer Service or 1-800 (1-800-633-4227), 24 hours a day, 7 days a week.
-TTY users should call 48.
-You can also see the notice online at www.cms.gov/Medicare/Medicare-mation/BNI/HospitalDischargeAppealNotices.html.
-Section 7.2 Step-by-step: How to make a Level 1 appeal to change your hospital discharge date • or your inpatient hospital services to be covered by us for a longer time, you appeals process to make this request.
-Before you start, understand what I what the deadlines are: what the deadlines are: you need to do and what the deadlines are: you need to do and Follow the pro Meet the dead Ask for help if Customer Serv what the deadlines are:
+If you want to ask for your inpatient hospital services to be covered by us for a longer time, you will need to use the appeals process to make this request.
+Before you start, understand what you need to do and what the deadlines are: